circularsprojects/orange/README.md

 # orange
+this is a bot that automatically disconnects any user ids specified in blacklist.txt from vc\
-i want to piss off my friends
+i made this solely to piss off my friends